BradHutchings/Mmojo-Server-v2/instructions/doghouse/611-APE-Compatible.md

 - View the script: <a href="../../scripts/610-Add-Certificates-to-APE.sh" target="_blank">610-Add-Certificates-to-APE.sh</a>.
 - Run the script.
   ```
-  $MMOJO_SERVER_SCRIPTS/610-Add-Certificates-to-APE.sh performant attired dogpile
+  $MMOJO_SERVER_SCRIPTS/610-Add-Certificates-to-APE.sh compatible attired doghouse
-  # Keep track of what we add for the Args file.
+  # Keep track of what we add for the args file.
   export ADDED_CERTS=1
   ```